 A fully integrated NanoRacks Platform is housed in a single locker in the ISS EXPRESS Rack.

 Crew interaction with the NanoRack Platform is limited to transferring the NanoRacks locker Insert to the ISS, installation and activation of the NanoRacks Platform into the EXPRESS Rack Locker, cleaning of the air inlet filter, as necessary, and data retrieval, as needed during the mission.

 NASA mandated effective utilization became a high priority upon completion of the ISS.
 To facilitate this request, engineers developed the NanoRacks Platform to provide a straightforward method for utilization of the ISS.
 In addition to the NanoRacks Platform, the CubeLab (now known as the NanoLab) Standard was also placed into effect to define form-factor, mechanical and electrical interfaces, and data transfer protocols for a class of small payloads.
 Together, the NanoRacks Platform and the CubeLab (NanoLab) Standard provide regular, fast turn-around access, a reasonable cost, and access to an array of launch vehicles with reduced ITAR concerns by operating under Space Act Agreements with NASA (Lumpp et al 2011).Results Publications

-Lumpp Jr. JE, Erb DM, Clements TS, Rexroat JT, Johnson MD, Johnson MD.
+Lumpp Jr. JE, Erb DM, Clements TS, Rexroat JT, Johnson MD.
 The CubeLab Standard for Improved Access to the International Space Station.
-2011 IEEE Aerospace Conference, Big Sky, MT; 2011 1-6.
+2011 IEEE Aerospace Conference, Big Sky, MT; 2011 March 1-6.